 "Without this portable tool, these runners showing signs of severe dehydration or hypernatremia would likely be transported to the hospital for diagnostic tests and follow up," she said.
 "The fact that we can bring the diagnostics right to the runner's side is truly the power of [the i-STAT].
 It's wonderful for runners to have access to a tool like this that can help with very quick treatment."

 Outside of marathons, the i-STAT is taking up shop in medical centers around the globe.
 In the U.S., one in three hospitals currently use i-STAT systems, and the devices are useful in nearly every corner of the hospital from radiology to the intensive care unit to the operating room.

 Medical volunteers use Abbott's i-STAT system on the sidelines of five of the six Abbott World Marathon Majors races.

-"Because we have the broadest menu of tests available in one single portable platform, we’re able to meet different needs of multiple patient types across the entire care spectrum," Mims said.
+"Because we have the broadest menu of tests available in one single portable platform, we’re able to meet different needs of multiple patient types across the entire care spectrum," Jarvis said.

-Medical professionals are also using i-STAT systems in outpatient clinics to aid primary care visits and treatment of chronic disease, she added.
+Medical professionals are also using i-STAT systems in various clinical settings, including in hospitals, emergency departments, physician offices and rural health settings, he added.
 Globally, the devices are invaluable in rural health settings that have little access to diagnostics.

-"Up to 70 percent of critical clinical decisions are influenced by diagnostic information, so you can clearly see why it's so important to have quantitative information to help diagnose and treat patients, no matter the setting."
+"Up to 70 percent of critical clinical decisions are influenced by diagnostic information, so it's very important to have quantitative information to help diagnose and treat patients, no matter the setting."